-The other way that works to bring lost User Profile back is to use Registry Editor for help.
-Here are the steps:
+The other way that works to get lost User Profile back is to use Registry Editor.
+Here are the steps to use this method:

 Step 1.
 Open Command Prompt by right-clicking on Start or Windows icon > Click Search > Type: command prompt and hit Enter.

 Step 2.
 Type: whoami /user and hit Enter.